Fields of Law

 Are you having legal issues regarding marriage, adoption, divorce, or, you are seeking custody of children?
 Without question, some of the most emotionally charged issues in all of law fall under the domain of family law.
 Once-loving spouses now face the prospect of having to "go it alone" and fear of the unknown becomes a dominant force in the parties' lives.
 We focus much of our practice on family law, so we can guide you through your family issues no matter what they are.

-Our services in this area include both contested and uncontested divorce proceedings, collaborative family law, child custody issues, child support issues, property division issues, modifications, enforcement of child support, enforcement of visitation or access, spousal support, name changes, establishment of paternity, adoptions and termination of parental rights.
+Our services in this area include both contested and uncontested divorce proceedings, collaborative family law, child custody issues, child support issues, property division issues, modifications, enforcement of child support, enforcement of visitation or access, CPS (Texas Department of Family & Protective Services) cases, spousal support, name changes, establishment of paternity, adoptions and termination of parental rights.

 Although adoptions fall within the area of family law, adoptions are of special interest to Ms. Rinker.
 Whether you are contemplating an adoption-by-agreement, a step-parent adoption, or a contested adoption with termination of parental rights, we will help you understand your options and guide you through the process.